Human and Household Pet Encounters With Cougars and Bears

 Erik Wenum, wildlife management specialist from Kalispell, Montana, fired beanbag shells and rubber bullets from his shotgun to discourage cougars and bears from stalking homes in nearby towns.
 He unleashes hunting dogs to chase cougars up trees.
 Wenum wants wild animals to remember they weren't able to steal food away from him.
 Averse conditioning discourages wild animals away from ranches and homes.

 A black mother bear invaded a home in Oliver Township, central Pennsylvania, October 3, 2011; she attacked a married couple and their pit bull.
 The bear spotted the dog in the woods and considered it a threat to her cubs.
 Fifteen months earlier, a woman walked her pet dog and was attacked by a black bear.
 An estimated 18,000 bears inhabit Pennsylvania.
 Dogs are potential prey for bears soon as they enter their territory, and can cause more trouble than provide protection.

 July 6, 2011, Yellowstone National Park, a female grizzly bear severely bit 57-year-old, Brian Matayoshi, to death.
 The sow attacked him and his wife in defense of her cubs while they hiked Monday morning.
 No grizzly had killed a park visitor since 1986.

-Bear expert, Mike Orlando, claims bears visit urban yards for food in trash cans; bears need 20 to 30,000 calories a day, and make frequent visits before winter hibernation.
+Bear expert, Mike Orlando, claims bears visit urban yards for food in trash cans, and make frequent visits before winter hibernation.